(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 When the puppies were older, it was found that the training performance index for the study group was more than double that of the control group!

 The result should not be surprising because the brain is 60% fat, and up to 5% of that fat is DHA.
 Earlier research has already shown that increasing dietary DHA increases cognitive ability in lab rats.

 So... the question is, are "complete and balanced" commercial diets truly "complete" on their own?1 Iams Partners for Health, Grounding breaking study links diet and learning.
 Aug.
 2004, Vol 2, No. 8 p.
 1-3.

 Fatty acid supplements are very safe.
 The most common side effect in dogs is a fish odor to the breath or the skin.

 This pure salmon oil contains no trans fat, is toxin-free, and is a rich source of Omega-3 fatty acids.
-The bottle comes with a handy pump for easy dispensing.
 Dogs usually love the taste of fish oil, and you can just add the oil to your dog's food and your dog can reap all benefits offered by the oil.

 If your dog doesn't like the taste of salmon oil, or if you want something more convenient for traveling, try this salmon oil gel capsule.